conifer-dev/conifer/content/posts/Life - The project lost in time.md

 Chie is 15 years old teenage girl, freshly enrolled high school student of class 1-F. She's around 4'8'', has medium-sized black hair with light brown eye colour.
 She as well wears glasses due to weak eyesight.

-Our second protagonist grew up in a low-income family which turns out to be a root cause of her being bullied by a group of girls from class 1-F. She's a shy and socially awkward girl who is another weakness that the bullies pick on.
+Our second protagonist grew up in a low-income family, which turns out to be a root cause of her being bullied by a group of girls from class 1-F. She's a shy and socially awkward girl who is another weakness that the bullies pick on.
 However, she is a beautiful girl with a gorgeous smile which is very rarely seen.
 She has a slender body and comes tidily to school in her uniform.

 By nature, she is a kind and lovely girl who loves animal, and in future, she wants to be a veterinarian.